Caascad/toolbox/README.md

 To setup the toolbox and start using tools run the following command:

     $ ./toolbox init
+    [toolbox]: Initializing setup ...
+    [toolbox]: Looks like nix is not installed yet
+    [toolbox]: Running 'curl https://nixos.org/nix/install | sh'

+    ...

+    Installation finished!
+To ensure that the necessary environment variables are set, please add the line

+      . /home/user/.nix-profile/etc/profile.d/nix.sh

+    to your shell profile (e.g. ~/.profile).

 This will install and configure `nix` on your system.

+Don't forget to source the `nix.sh` profile in your `.profile` or `.bash_rc`.

 ### Listing tools